Caring for Veterans with PTSD

 - Eye movement desensitization and reprocessing (EMDR)

-- Helps patients process and make sense of your trauma.
+- Helps patients process and make sense of their trauma.
 It involves calling the trauma to mind while paying attention to a back-and-forth movement or sound (like a finger waving side to side, a light, or a tone).

 - Prolonged exposure (PE)